The Charter of the French language and its regulations govern the consultation of English‑language content.

 Dominic Boudreault | © Sépaq

-Whether walking or cycling, your visit to the Perras tower will amaze you!
-This nest-shaped observation tower is a tribute to the tremendous diversity of the birds that live and reproduce within the park, such as in the Perras marsh.
-You will be treated to spectacular views of the marsh and the Ottawa River.
+Whether you’re walking or cycling here, this place will amaze you!
+The observation tower in the form of a nest pays tribute to the great diversity of winged fauna that lives and reproduces in various areas of the park, such as the Perras marsh.
+As a bonus, you’ll be treated to breathtaking views of the marsh and the Ottawa River.
 Bring your binoculars!
-Starting point: Galipeau house, Thurso sector.

 Parc national